Khattar, Dushyant Chautala hail central govt's decision to relax wheat procurement norms | Headlines

 - India

+Haryana Bharatiya Kisan Union (Charuni) president, Gurnam Singh Charuni said that farmers are demanding that the government should withdraw the value cut decision.

+''If the government does not withdraw the decision, then farmers will hold protests outside the mandis in the state on Thursday,'' Charuni said.

-According to an official statement, Khattar expressed gratitude for relaxation in the uniform specifications of wheat during procurement season 2023-24 in view of lustre loss or shrivelled and broken grains in Rabi crops due to unseasonal rains and hailstorms.
+Meanwhile, according to the official statement, Khattar expressed gratitude for relaxation in the uniform specifications of wheat during procurement season 2023-24 in view of lustre loss or shrivelled and broken grains in Rabi crops due to unseasonal rains and hailstorms.

 The chief minister said that in view of the problems faced by the farmers, he spoke to the Union Minister for Food, Public Distribution and Consumer Affairs Piyush Goyal over the telephone, who assured that the government would relax the procurement norms for wheat.
-In this regard, a circular to this effect has been issued by the central government.
 Chautala extended gratitude towards Prime Minister and Union Minister Piyush Goyal and said that the central government has now given permission to the procurement agencies to buy wheat even at a maximum lustre loss of up to 80 per cent.
 Similarly, there will be no reduction in the purchase price if there is a 6 per cent shrinkage in wheat grain, and till the decision of the central government, the Haryana government will bear the minor deduction on the purchase of wheat with shrivelled grains up to 18 per cent, Chautala said.

 Khattar said that farming is such a business which always involves risk, including having to face the vagaries of weather.